Cabin crew

 The purpose of the selection process is to evaluate the above-mentioned basic criteria and competencies relevant to cabin crew work.
 These competencies may vary slightly over time, but they typically include skills and abilities such as teamwork, resilience, customer experience orientation and the ability to follow instructions.
 During the selection process, you can also ask questions and learn more about the cabin crew members’ work.

 Cabin crew training is arranged based on our need for resources.
-Generally, we offer employment fairly soon after you complete your initial training.
-However, going through the initial training does not automatically guarantee employment.
+Generally, we offer employment fairly soon after you complete your training.
+However, passing the training does not automatically guarantee employment.

-No, the training does not cost.
+No, the training does not cost anything.
 Please note that there is no separate compensation for the training period.

-The entire training is at Finnair Flight Academy in Vantaa (Helsinki Airport area).
+The entire training is at Finnair Flight Academy in Vantaa, Finland (Helsinki Airport area).
+On-site attendance is mandatory.

-The training normally takes five weeks.
-We will arrange several initial training courses for the selected future cabin crew members.
+The training normally takes six to nine weeks.
+We will arrange several training courses for the selected future cabin crew members.
 The specific schedule of the training will be clarified during the recruitment process.

 Finnair Flight Academy's highly professional instructors will guide and help you during all the phases of the training.
 We expect you to work hard, focus and give your best in all the exams, lessons and drills; we will evaluate your performance continuously.
 Your commitment will pay off when you become a certified cabin crew member of Finnair.